nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## General Features

-General features are features that may be used anywhere on CLIpboard, regardless of the page you're on.
+General features are features that may be used anywhere on CLIpboard, regardless of what page you're on.

 ### Showing the home page: `home`